pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

    .. attention::

-      If you followed earlier versions of this guide, you will have created the secrets ``PYPI_API_TOKEN`` and ``TEST_PYPI_API_TOKEN`` for direct PyPI and TestPyPI access.
-These are obsolete now and you should remove them from your GitHub repository and revoke them in your PyPI and TestPyPI account settings.
+      If you followed earlier versions of this guide, you have created the secrets ``PYPI_API_TOKEN`` and ``TEST_PYPI_API_TOKEN`` for direct PyPI and TestPyPI access.
+These are obsolete now and you should remove them from your GitHub repository and revoke them in your PyPI and TestPyPI account settings in case you are replacing your old setup with the new one.

 Let's begin! 🚀